gnthackray1978/GenealogyTools/RootsLib/README.txt

 1. Go into roots magic and synch a new copy of dnamatchs
 2. copy .rmgc(usual location is C:\Users\george\Documents\) file into sqliteimporter folder
 3. go to command prompt
-   go to sqliteimporter folder
-   run sqlite3 roots.rmgc < import.txt
+   go to sqliteimporter folder (this is contained within this solution) run sqlite3 roots.rmgc < import.txt
 4. run dropdata.sql script on roots db
-5. run generated import.sql on roots db
+5. run generated import.sql on roots db (it can take some time about 12 minutes last time i ran it)

 -- in c# --
 7. find ancestors of _persons